-To start, go to Google Drive and create a new Google Docs file in either Google Drive or Google Docs.
-Once you’re in the new document go to the top menu and select Tools > Voice typing, or press Ctrl+Shift+S on your keyboard.
+To start, go to create a new Google Docs file in either Google Drive or Google Docs.
+Once you’re in the new document, go to the top menu and select Tools > Voice typing, or press Ctrl+Shift+S on your keyboard.

 Formatting and editing